rmajuri/rob-majuri-blog/content/blog/customizing-mui-react-components-with-jss/index.md

 ![Material UI button with custom hover styling.](./button3.png)

-There a few different ways of doing this.
+There are a few different ways of doing this.
 [Here is Material UI's own guide](https://material-ui.com/styles/basics/) on the different ways of styling their components.

 All of the different approaches serve their purpose.
 If you're working on a large application throughout which you want to use thematic styling, using the `withStyles` API is a good approach. `withStyles` is a higher-order function that passes your classes via props to the component that you pass to the function ultimately returned by it.
-This way, you can pass styles a root components, and then have that root component pass the classes down to its children.
+This way, you can pass your classes to your root components, and then have those root components pass the classes down to their children.

-If you prefer using styles components in your project, Material UI has a `styled` API, which is a function to which you pass the components that you want to style.
+If you prefer using styled components in your project, Material UI has a `styled` API, which is a function to which you pass the components that you want to style.

-I think the easiest custom styling approach to get it started with is using the `makeStyles` API.
-This allow you to use the Material UI components directly in your JSS and to style them right there in the same code location.
+I think the easiest custom styling approach to get it started with is the `makeStyles` API.
+This allows you to use the Material UI components directly in your JSS and to style them right there in the same code location.

 ## makeStyles: A Simple Custom Styling Approach